WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/Publications.md

 ## Peer-reviewed journal articles
-* Prepared: A New Information Model to Organize, Identify, and Compare Water Management Data for Systems Models.
+* Preparing to submit: A New Information Model to Manage Data for Water Resources Systems Modeling.
 Journal of Environmental Modeling and Software

-* In preparation:
+* In preparation: A Vision for a Software Ecosystem for Water Systems Models and Data

-* In preparation:
+* In preparation: Workflows to Automate Data Preparation for Comparison Systems Water Management Models

 ## Peer-reviewed conference articles